Estimation under group actions: recovering orbits from invariants: Orbit recovery and invariant features

 \begin{question} Fix $\theta \in V$.
 How large must $d$ be in order for $U^T_{\le d}$ to uniquely resolve $\theta$?
 How large must $d$ be in order for $U^T_{\le d}$ to list-resolve $\theta$? \end{question}

 The answer depends on $G$ and $V$ but also on whether $\theta$ is a generic or worst-case signal, and whether we ask for unique recovery or list recovery.
+(Note that in the heterogeneous situation, $\theta$ includes the mixing weights as well as the signals; thus a generic $\theta$ means a generic $K$-tuple of signals with generic mixing weights.)
 Our statistical results in Section~\ref{sec:stat} will show that the sample complexity of the generalized orbit recovery problem is $\Theta(\sigma^{2d})$ where $d$ is the minimal $d$ from Question~\ref{que:alg}.
 More specifically, the recovery procedure that obtains this bound is based on estimating the moments $T_1(\theta), \ldots, T_d(\theta)$ and solving a system of polynomial equations to (approximately) recover $\theta$.
 Our algebraic results in Section~\ref{sec:algebraic} will give general methods to answer Question~\ref{que:alg} for any $G$ and $V$.

-\section{Statistical results}
+\subsection{Statistical results}

 In this section, we state upper and lower bounds on the performance of optimal estimators for the orbit recovery problem.
 Proofs are deferred to Section~\ref{sec:proofs-stat}.
-Our approach will be the \emph{method of moments} introduced in Section~\ref{sec:intro-moments}.
+Our approach will be based on the classical \emph{method of moments}, which is the basis for the link between the orbit recovery problem and invariant theory explored in the remainder of the paper.

 We assume for normalization purposes that there exists a constant $c \geq 1$ such that $c^{-1} \leq \|\theta\| \leq c$, so that $\sigma$ captures entirely the signal-to-noise ratio of the problem.
 We denote by $\Theta$ the subset of $V$ consisting of vectors satisfying this requirement.

 Denote by $\mathrm{P}_{\theta}$ the distribution of a sample arising from the generalized orbit recovery problem (Problem~\ref{prob:gen-orbit}) with parameter $\theta$.

 \begin{definition} Given $\theta \in \Theta$, the \emph{order-$d$ matching set for $\theta$}, $\Mthetad$, is the set consisting of all $\tau \in V$ such that $f(\tau) = f(\theta)$ for all $f \in U^T_{\leq d}$. \end{definition}